 - A 2015 study showed that medical marijuana dispensaries were associated with a 16 to 31 percent decrease in opioid overdose deaths compared to states without dispensaries.
 The decline was especially noticeable among men and seemed to be associated with lower rates of illegal opioid use.

 Our experienced and highly skilled team is passionate about helping you find the right medicine to help you live your best life.
-At Grant Pharms, it’s about providing relief through clean, quality medicinal cannabis and developing a new understanding of how to care for our bodies without the use of harsh chemicals.
-Come in so we can help you today!
+At Grant Pharms Medical Marijuana Center, it’s about providing relief through clean, quality medicinal cannabis and developing a new understanding of how to care for our bodies without the use of harsh chemicals.
+We offer support for our older patients and believe that medical marijuana is reducing opioid use in seniors.
+Come into our medical marijuana dispensary, so we can help you today!